 About the Author

-Andrew Gibson’s latest ebook, Mastering Photography: A Beginner’s Guide to Using Digital Cameras introduces you to digital photography and helps you make the most out of your digital cameras.
+Andrew Gibson’s recent ebook, Mastering Photography: A Beginner’s Guide to Using Digital Cameras introduces you to digital photography and helps you make the most out of your digital cameras.
 It covers concepts such as lighting and composition as well as the camera settings like Programmed Auto you need to use to become a creative photographer.

 Don't Miss The Next One!